brimoo/GoExercises/README.md

 * __Hamming__: Computes the Hamming distance between two DNA strands

 * __Lettercount__: Counts the occurrences of a letter in multiple files using concurrency

+* __Anagrams__: User enters a word, then a list of words to check.
+Outputs words from the list that are anagrams of the first word.